gpt-engineer-org/gpt-engineer/docs/installation.rst

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.

+If you don't have the latest version of Python then `click here`_.

 .. _pip: https://pip.pypa.io
 .. _Python installation guide: http://docs.python-guide.org/en/latest/starting/installation/

 From sources
 ------------